ADHD & Autism Therapy for Children & Teens in Centennial, CO | Neurodivergent-Affirming Therapy

 What Does “Neurodivergent-Affirming” Therapy Mean?

-Neurodivergent-affirming therapy doesn’t treat your child’s differences as problems to be fixed.
+Neurodivergent-affirming therapy recognizes that your child’s differences are not problems to fix, but part of who they are.
 Instead, it’s grounded in the belief that neurodivergence is a natural and valuable part of human diversity.
 In this space, your child is:

 Not forced into “normal” or expected behavior for approval